 Mexican Standoff: During the debriefing, Snake and Big Boss get in one for a minute before Big Boss drops his gun.

 Mind Rape: On a new game plus, you can purchase ammunition that influences the emotions of the soldiers you shoot.
 You can cause them to become enraged, terrified, sad, or hysterical (mimicking the emotions of the BB Corps).

 Mind Screwdriver: This game more or less makes sense out of pretty much everything that happened, especially in the ending, of Metal Gear Solid 2.

 Molotov Cocktail: Used frequently in Act 1 under the name "petrol bomb" (which is the technical name for them).

-Monster Clown: Not in Metal Gear Solid 4 itself, but the add on Metal Gear Online invokes the trope with the "Clown" facepaint (note, the point of Metal Gear Online is to fight against other soldiers resulting in either the soldiers being killed or knocked unconscious).
+Monster Clown: Not in Metal Gear Solid 4 itself, but the add on Metal Gear Online invoked this with the "Clown" facepaint (note, the point of Metal Gear Online was to fight against other soldiers resulting in either the soldiers being killed or knocked unconscious).

 Mood Whiplash: Be it the entire game, coming after the often light-hearted and goofy Metal Gear Solid 3, the scene where after a big, serious fight scene Ocelot and Snake re-enact the "FOXDIE" scene from the original and then Ocelot runs away giggling while Snake falls over, or the disturbing use of Zero, previously a frequent source of light-hearted humor.